Engineered for aviation

 Global Xpress’ three HTS satellites, with a fourth as ‘in orbit’ back up, cover the globe with a seamless layer of high speed capacity, exceeding the requirements of any known aviation customer.
 But airline demand is never spread evenly.
 A consistent service requires additional capacity targeted across congested flight routes and around busy airport hubs at peak times.
 So Inmarsat directs additional capacity, precisely where it’s needed, meaning a fast, reliable, consistent quality of service wherever planes fly.

 And where congestion is greatest, and demand highest, Inmarsat has invested in unique solutions.
-Launching this year, the European Aviation Network is the world’s first integrated satellite and air-to-ground network, combining a dedicated S-band satellite and over 300 LTE ground towers, to provide the same, reliable, consistent, high-speed service right across Europe’s busy airspace.
+Launching this year, the European Aviation Network is the world’s first integrated satellite and air-to-ground network, combining a dedicated S-band satellite and around 300 LTE ground towers, to provide the same, reliable, consistent, high-speed service right across Europe’s busy airspace.

 A commitment to reliability